patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 #### Train / Validation / Test split
 - diagram from slides
 #### Feature Engineering
 Using the pose landmark features alone is not sufficient for a model to understand the data.
 Since we understand what each pose landmark represents, we can imagine and engineer informative features from them.
-This is common wisdom when using pose landmarks to model Sign Languages.
+This is common practice when using pose landmarks to model Sign Languages.

 We engineered the following features directly from a single frame of pose landmarks, to better represent the information